MrMethor/Highnoon-BASIC/README.md

 # Highnoon-BASIC
-Highnoon (1970) original in BASIC
 Few modifications were made in order to work with [Vintage BASIC](http://www.vintage-basic.net/download.html).
 Originally designed and programmed by Chris Gaylo, Syosset H.S.
-9/12/70
+9/12/1970